-This degree will benefit you in ways a master of business administration (MBA) or master of information science (MIS) degree program cannot because it combines the best of both.
+This degree integrates business administration and information sciences by combining the best of both.
 You will receive the quality and valuable business and leadership instruction as well as the rich technical data curriculum covering areas from data science to networking to coding.
 As a result, you will be a sought-after commodity in the business and tech world, where the boundaries are increasingly disappearing.

 Immersive learning is Ball State University’s approach to student-driven projects, lasting outcomes, and community partnerships.